louiswillems/louiswillems.github.io/_posts/2021-01-04-Predict-Visitor-Purchases-with-Google-Analytics.md

 purchasers = purcharsers.groupby('fullVisitorId').transactions.sum().reset_index()
 result = purchasers.fullVisitorId.nunique()/ df.fullVisitorId.nunique()*100
 print('{:.1f}% of the total visitors made a purchase'.format(result))
 ```
+2.7% of the total visitors made a purchase

-### How many visitors bought on subsequent visits to the website?
+### What % of visitors bought on subsequent visits to the website?

 ```python
 result = df.groupby('NextPurchase').fullVisitorId.nunique()[1]/df.groupby('NextPurchase').fullVisitorId.nunique()[0]*100
 print('{:.1f}% of the total visitors will return and purchase from website'.format(result))
 ```
+1.6% of the total visitors will return and purchase from website

 <br>